JackChen365/android-sample-library/readme.md

 ### How to use

-* Initialize you repository if you have.
+* Initialize your repository if you have.
 This will allow you demonstrate all the source code and document in this project

     ```
     @ProjectRepository("https://raw.githubusercontent.com/momodae/AndroidSampleLibrary/master/app/src/main/java/")